Best restaurants in Calgary

 Why go: Traditional dishes are updated with local flair, like the beef and broccoli with slow-roasted Wagyu brisket.

-What it is: An Italian restaurant that makes all its pasta in-house and has deliciously thin-crust pizzas.
+What it is: A swish Italian eatery that makes all its pasta in-house and has deliciously thin-crust pizzas.

-Why go: It’s bright, airy, modern and situated perfectly for a meal after a shopping spree in the Chinook Centre.
+Why go: Sure pizzas aren't always considered to be high-end food, but Double Zero is bright, airy and attractively modern.
+Plus, it's situated perfectly for a meal after a shopping spree in the Chinook Centre.